dattupatel/js-sass-grunt-template/README.md

 ## Note

-_Bootstrap and require need a "Popper.js" file to be present in the root folder, hence the file._
+_Bootstrap and require.js needed a "Popper.js" file to be present in the root folder, hence the file.
+(To fix)_